 Described by travel experts Lonely Planet as ‘Belgium’s best kept secret’, this medieval city is a picturesque and fascinating place to explore.
 One of its greatest draws is right at its heart: Gravensteen Castle, a 12th century fortress with ramparts that provide great views of the city, a spooky dungeon and a chance to let the kids play at being a Belgian knight.

-A great way to explore Ghent is on two wheels, especially since the city boasts 250 miles of designated cycling routes.
+A great way to explore Ghent during your family break in Flanders is on two wheels, especially since the city boasts 250 miles of designated cycling routes.
 The Green Belt route on the edge of the city is ideal for families, as its trail runs through leafy parks, across meadows and takes in some of the suburb’s most scenic delights.